Materials Acceptance Policy

 - Etched/tinted/colored/stained glass

-- Mirrors with or without frame
+- Mirrors with frame

 - Glass tabletops